Ever wonder how to make a Wooden Crate Storage Stool? Well, I'm sharing this quick and easy step-by-step project with y'all today!

 Press down on the Cushion Foam firmly to get a good bond to the plywood lid.
 TIP: Save the plastic wrap that the Cushion Foam is packaged in even if it is not perfect, roll the foam back up as tightly as possible, and use the plastic wrap to secure the foam for storage.

 Iron the fabric, then spread it out on a work surface (I use my kitchen island for larger projects like this).
-Measure and cut the fabric four inches larger than plywood lid and Cushion Foam on all four sides.
+Measure and cut the fabric four inches larger than the plywood lid and Cushion Foam on all four sides.

 Layout fabric facedown on a work surface.
 Place the Cushion Wrap on the fabric, then center the Cushion Foam and plywood lid on top of the wrap.